chimplie/the-love-geometry/php/README.md

 It may be hard to design a grammar at the first time.
 There is a similar library for Javascript which has a [live editor](https://pegjs.org/online) where you can start to play with grammar definitions.

+There are another PEG parser implementations for PHP.
+You can use whatever library you want.

 Step 1.
 The Language of Love and Destruction
 --------------------------------------------